rendil/blog.alexander.social/content/posts/feature-switches-rule-definitions.md

 | Code review | Needs to be built    | Automatic (if already setup) |
 | Local tests | Requires dev DB      | Uses local files  |

-  * A database is automatically distributed, making the switches accessible anywhere the database can be accessed.
-While storing in git would mean you need a way to distribute the files to any production server that needs them.
-  * Storing in git means that you can take advantage of code review processes to gate changes, but it might also slow down how quickly those changes are rolled out.
-  * Storing in git allows developers to test their feature switches in a local file without having to use a staging database.
-  * Git logs provide a built in audit log of changes, whereas this is something that you'd need to build yourself if they were stored in a DB.
+I would definitely lean toward file-based unless you absolutely need immediate propagation or are unable to distribute files to your services after they've already been deployed.

-* Should a feature switch be able to change multiple values?
+#### Should a feature switch be able to change multiple values?

+It's not unusual for developers to want to change two features with a single rule.
+You could imagine setting several values based on a rule like `deviceOS == 'iOS'`, for example.

+The logic required to support this isn't too complex, so I would definitely lean toward allowing multiple values for a single rule.

-* What sort of metadata should I store with my feature switches?
+#### What sort of metadata should I store with my feature switches?

-  * Do I need ownership information?
-A description?
+This largely depends on your organization.
+At the least, you will want a name / description for your switches.
+Some organizations may also want to define an owner and/or oncall contact information.

-* Where do default values get stored?
+#### Where do default values get stored?

+In a relational database you may want to setup a `default_values` table.
+In a file-based system, you could have a separate file that stores all default values, but it might feel more natural to store defaults along with the rules that can change them.

-* Should there be any logical grouping of feature switch rules? (eg, if there are multiple rules that all impact the same feature names)
+#### Should there be any logical grouping of feature switch rules?

+It's very common to have multiple rules that all impact the same feature names, creating an implicit relationship between those rules.
+It will be helpful to codify these relationships into something more explicit.
+For a file-based system, I would recommend each file contain a group of related rules.
+In a relational database, you would create a `groups` table and a related `rule_groups` association table.

-* How do we handle the case where multiple rules match, but set conflicting values for the same feature name?
+#### How do we handle conflicts?

+In even the most basic feature switch ecosystem, you will run into the case where multiple rules match, but set conflicting values for the same feature name.
+We will need to define a priority to our rules, either implicitly (eg, prioritizing rules based on the order they were defined) or explicitly (eg, assigning each rule a number and prioritizing based on that number).

+## Choices

 For this series, we will:
 1. Store our feature switches on a filesystem in [YAML](https://en.wikipedia.org/wiki/YAML) format